Hacker0x01/docs.hackerone.com/docs/programs/swag.md

 8. Click **Set award**.
 9. Go back to **Settings > Program > Rewards > Swag**.

-You'll see an overview of swag requests that are sent and unsent as well as hacker mailing addresses.
+You'll see an overview of your swag orders that are sent and unsent as well as hacker mailing addresses.
 Hackers that haven't provided a mailing address or a T-shirt size will be asked to update their profile to provide the necessary information for them to receive swag.

-You can select and de-select the checkbox to manage which requests have been sent and unsent.
+You can select and de-select the checkboxes to manage which requests have been sent and unsent.

+![swag](./images/swag-1.png)

 Your program is responsible for fulfillment and delivery of swag to the hacker.

-![swag](./images/swag-1.png)